elixirland/elixirland/README.md

 Explore all exercises at https://elixirland.dev/exercises.

 ## Contributions
 As stated above, contributions are very welcome.
-Found out more about how you can contribute on the [contributions page](https://elixirland.dev/contributions) of the website.
+Found out more about how you can contribute at https://elixirland.dev/contributions.

 ## Other open source repositories
 Here is a non-exhaustive list of open source repositories outside of Elixirland.